git4example/genai-fsx-workshop-on-eks-auto/content/400_module4_inspect_data/index.en.md

 In this module, you will log into the vLLM pod and perform the following;
 - View the Mistral model data structure and how its stored on the persistent volume.
 - Inspect Neuron cores and use Neuron tools to monitor performance
-- Configure S3 replication between S3 buckets.
-Then test the automatic data export capability of your S3-linked FSx for Lustre file systems, by generating a test file on your PV (which is backed by you s3-linked FSx for Lustre file system).
-Then watch your data automatically export from your PV to your linked S3 bucket, and also get replicated to the target S3 bucket that you will create.
+- Test the automatic data export feature of S3-linked FSx for Lustre file-systems.
+- Configure and test S3 replication with the S3 bucket linked to your FSx for Lustre file-system.
+Then watch data generated on the FSx for Lustre file-system automatically get replicated to a target S3 bucket, in a different region.